Final Program

 Renewable Chemicals Market Update – Navigating Shifting Global Dynamics

-Defossilisation of the Chemical Industry & Fine Chemicals – Part II
+Defossilisation of the Chemical Industry – Part II

 15:00 Virginie Roux